RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 # 6. What Are The Attention Heads Doing?

 The next step in figuring out how the model makes use of these circles is to figure out how the circles connect to the MLP block.
-Let's take a look at the attention maps for 6 samples pairs for all 4 heads:
+Let's take a look at the attention maps for 6 sample pairs for all 4 heads:

 <img src = "../../images/llm_arithmetic/rubbish_attn_maps.png" alt="Rubbish attention maps" width="500px">
 *Attention Maps for 6 randomly sampled pairs*